-Northeast Urogynecology offers a three-year fellowship program in Female Pelvic Medicine and Reconstructive Surgery (FPMRS) to qualified board-eligible gynecologists and urologists.
-The inaugural fellow commenced training in 1999.
-The program is based on the guidelines and learning criteria adopted by the American Board of Obstetrics and Gyecology (ABOG) and the American Board of Urology (ABU) in 2000.
-Since the fellowship is based in a private practice with a strong emphasis on both basic science and clinical research, the graduating fellow has a strong background in both private and academic medicine and will feel comfortable practicing in either setting.
+Historically, from 1999 until 2012, Northeast Urogynecology offered a three-year fellowship program in Female Pelvic Medicine and Reconstructive Surgery (FPMRS) to qualified board-eligible gynecologists.
+The program was based on the guidelines and learning criteria adopted by the American Board of Obstetrics and Gyecology (ABOG) and the American Board of Urology (ABU) in 2000.
+Since the fellowship was based in a private practice with a strong emphasis on both basic science and clinical research, the graduating fellow received a strong background in both private and academic medicine and would be comfortable practicing in either setting.

-The successful applicant will assume increasing responsibility in all aspects of the practice of urogynecology and reconstructive pelvic surgery during the fellowship.
-The fellowship is structured but is flexible enough to accommodate the fellow’s areas of special interest.
+The successful applicant assumed increasing responsibility in all aspects of the practice of urogynecology and reconstructive pelvic surgery during the fellowship.
+The fellowship was structured but flexible enough to accommodate the fellow’s areas of special interest.

-Typically, Year One sees the fellow in the animal laboratory three days a week, in surgery one day a week, and in the office one day a week.
-During Year Two, the fellow spends one day a week in research (either basic science or clinical), two days a week in surgery, and two days a week in the office.
-In Year Three, the fellow’s time is allocated among research, surgery, and office practice according to need and interest.
+Typically, Year One saw the fellow in the animal laboratory three days a week, in surgery one day a week, and in the office one day a week.
+During Year Two, the fellow spent one day a week in research (either basic science or clinical), two days a week in surgery, and two days a week in the office.
+In Year Three, the fellow’s time was allocated among research, surgery, and office practice according to need and interest.

-The fellow experiences the full range of surgical urogynecology and reconstructive pelvic surgery.
-Approximately 500 surgeries are performed each year under Dr. Lobel’s supervision, including abdominal, vaginal, and laparoscopic procedures.
+The fellow experienced the full range of surgical urogynecology and reconstructive pelvic surgery.
+Approximately 500 surgeries were performed each year under Dr. Lobel’s supervision, including abdominal, vaginal, and laparoscopic procedures.

-In the office, the fellow assumes increasing responsibility for outpatient management.
-Northeast Urogynecology offers a comprehensive array of nonsurgical options for patients, including innovative research opportunities, and the fellow is integrated into every aspect of the practice.
-Special emphasis is placed on cystoscopy, urodynamic training, and other office procedures.
-The fellow will graduate from the program as a full-fledged urodynamicist.
+In the office, the fellow assumed increasing responsibility for outpatient management.
+Northeast Urogynecology offered a comprehensive array of nonsurgical options for patients, including innovative research opportunities, and the fellow was integrated into every aspect of the practice.
+Special emphasis was placed on cystoscopy, urodynamic training, and other office procedures.
+The fellow graduated from the program as a full-fledged urodynamicist.
 The fellow will also receive training in the business aspects of urogynecology, from developing a business plan to coding to reimbursement issues.